 This dense, buttery Shortbread Magic Bars Recipe is a must-have for entertaining!
 This recipe takes traditional magic bar ingredients like chocolate and coconut to a whole new level by making the crust from shortbread instead of graham crackers.
 It is the perfect mashup of cookie meets bar!
 And if you love these, try my Quick Almond Joy Brownie Bites.

-So I’ll admit I’m late to the Magic Bar game.
-Growing up my mother made raspberry bars, which I guess would fall into the Magic Bar category kinda sorta.
+So I'll admit I'm late to the Magic Bar game.
+Growing up my mother made raspberry bars, which I guess would fall into the Magic Bar category.... kinda sorta.

 While I've always enjoyed that treat, graham cracker crumb crusts are not my favorite.